abstractmachines/nodey/API-CREATE-CONSUME.md

 > [API, Consume](./server-consume.js)

-- To extract JSON data sent in response body, you have to use `body-parser`
+- To extract JSON data sent in response body, you have to use `body-parser` (for Express), and a little extra stuff for vanilla NodeJS, including, working directly with Streams!